Building a FRESH Future for All Central Texans

 In fall 2022, the City of Austin Office of Sustainability released a new State of the Food System Report, which serves as a baseline assessment of the current Austin/Travis County food system.
 The report highlights trends, policies, key questions, and current gaps in the City of Austin's food system.
 Below are some of the report’s key findings:

-• 84.4% of Travis County residents do not meet daily fruit and vegetable intake recommendations;
+84.4% of Travis County residents do not meet daily fruit and vegetable intake recommendations; and

 Applying a Regional Perspective to the Food System